msametzengin/Python/README.md

-# Python
+# Python Language Basics

-Python Lang Basics
+This repository contains Python exercises and lessons for learning the language.